2011 Legislative Blitz, February 27 – March 1 in Washington DC

 Come join space advocates from around the country to let Congress know that there is strong constituent support for an ambitious space program.
 You will find this experience to be exciting and rewarding!
 We will provide an information/training session on Sunday afternoon plus all of the materials that you will need for meetings on Monday and Tuesday.

 This event will not be successful without your help.
-Please JOIN US from February 27-March 1, 2011 so that YOUR voice can be heard.
+Please JOIN US (registration closed) from February 27-March 1, 2011 so that YOUR voice can be heard.
 See you in Washington, D.C.

 Pre-Blitz training will be held on Sunday, Feb 27 starting at 2pm at the National Space Society Headquarters: